Paula de Eguiluz: Second trial: 1632

 The second time de Eguiluz was arrested was in 1632.
 There was suspicion that she had returned to witchcraft and made another pact with the devil.
-In the eight years between her first and second periods of imprisonment, even as she served her penance, she took advantage of her taste of freedom, earning an income as a healer and washerwoman, as well as taking part in love affairs and socializing with other Afro-Caribbean women who dealt in erotic magic, powders, remedies, and possibly even witchcraft and occult-influenced sexuality.
-As was traditional in Cartagena and other cities in the Iberian Peninsula and Spanish America, due to a popular interest in manipulating emotions and sexuality via potions and spells, women of various social classes and nationalities gathered to confer, support each other's efforts in relationships with men, and buy and sell nostrums to help attract and keep men's interest and patronage.
-De Eguiluz and her peers and clients regularly spoke of their magical practices as attempts at achieving "good love", although the Inquisitors described the relationships the women craved as "dishonest friendships".
-Most of the experts in erotic magic in Cartagena were African-descended freedwomen and slaves, working in domestic servitude or in menial jobs.
-These women practiced divination in an effort to learn about potential lovers who could give them gifts or alleviate their financial worries, however temporarily.
+In the eight years between her first and second periods of imprisonment, she began earning an income as a healer and washerwoman, as well as taking part in love affairs and socializing with other Afro-Caribbean women who dealt in love magic, powders, remedies, and possibly even witchcraft and occult-influenced sexuality.
+As was traditional in Cartagena and other cities in the Iberian Peninsula and Spanish America, women of various social classes and nationalities gathered to support each other's efforts in relationships with men, and to buy, sell, and trade potions and spells meant to help attract and keep men's interest and patronage.
+De Eguiluz, her peers, and her clients regularly spoke of their magical practices as attempts to achieve "good love", whereas the Inquisitors described the relationships the women craved as "dishonest friendships".
+Most of the experts in love magic in Cartagena were African-descended freedwomen and slaves, working in domestic servitude or in menial jobs.
+These women practiced divination in an effort to learn about potential lovers who could give them gifts or alleviate their financial worries.
 Motivated by emotional cravings and sexual desires as well as financial expediency, they cast binding spells and tied knots to keep these men with them.
 Invocations calling on souls in purgatory and hell demanded that the men feel pain in their most sensitive and vital organs if they left the women.
 They also discussed "stupefying" men to make them more compliant.
 De Eguiluz taught her comrades incantations that could reignite the "flames of love" in a disaffected lover.
-She also knew how to make potions that would "get rid of a man's love" when he was no longer wanted.
+She also reputedly knew how to make potions that would "get rid of a man's love" when he was no longer wanted.

-During her second trial, she had 21 hearings, in which she developed a script of what the Inquisitors wanted to hear.
-By this time, however, she has made friends and connections within her local area, and she used them to try and help reduce her sentence.
+Her second trial consisted of 21 hearings, where she developed a script of what the Inquisitors wanted to hear.
+By this time, however, she had made friends and connections within her local area, and she used them to try and reduce her sentence.
 She also provided the Inquisitors with a list of names of people suspected of witchcraft, which led to the arrest of 21 women.
 In her testimony, de Eguiluz mentioned her experience with herbs, recipes, and healing, stressing the fact that her intention was to heal, not harm.
+De Eguiluz remained confined in prison for the next two years, between her second and third trials.